nicbarajas/sva-ixd-thesis/_posts/2015-10-18-research-plan-public-space.md

 ## Where I’m headed

-I’m still gathering information from folks about what’s good here.
+I’m still hoping to gather more information from folks about what’s good here.
 So more TK, obviously.
-I had a great conversation with a friend who’s working on dining projects down in Richmond, Virginia, such as [Longoven][] ([Instagram][longoven IG]), but has also talked about what he wantes to do with more community outreach down there.
+I had a great conversation with my aforementioned friend, working on dining projects down in Richmond, Virginia, such as [Longoven][] ([Instagram][longoven IG]).
+It veered into what he wants to do with community outreach down there—another possibility.
 A different friend pointed me to the [Museum of Food and Drink][mofad], which sounds like a fascinating foray into the subject.

 [Longoven]: http://www.longovenrva.com/
 [longoven IG]: https://instagram.com/longovenrva/